Screeps Part 4 – We can rebuild, we have the AI

-Welcome to my Screeps story, this is Screeps Part 4, you can read the rest here.
+This is part 4 of my Screeps story, you can read the whole story here.

 Picking a new Room